 Vaccination is one of the greatest breakthroughs in medicine.
 No other medical intervention has done more to save lives and improve life - especially for children.

 Vaccinations are quick and safe.
-There is a standard schedule of injections everyone takes, but some children may need more, for example if you have certain medical conditions that make it more dangerous for you to get certain illnesses.
+There are standard injections everyone takes.
+Some children may need more, for example if you have certain medical conditions.

 If someone isn't vaccinated, they are at risk of catching serious illnesses and passing them on to others.
-If a group of people are not vaccinated, then there is a risk that the disease will become established, and cause serious damage.
-If you are not sure if you have had your vaccinations (for example, if you have come to the country recently, or if you think that you may have missed your vaccinations for another reason), then you can ask about being vaccinated - at any age.
-Talk to your GP, practice nurse, or school health nurse.
+If a group of people are not vaccinated, then there is a risk that the disease will become established, and many more people will get ill, including vulnerable people.

-For more information on vaccination visit: NHS Choices Vaccination Schedule page
+Instant expert: For more information on vaccination visit: NHS Vaccination Schedule page

 Vaccinations after 12 years of age:

-All girls aged 12 to 13 are offered HPV (human papilloma virus) vaccination as part of the NHS childhood vaccination programme.
-This protects against a virus which can cause cervical cancer in adult women.
-Find out more about it at NHS Choices here or watch the video on it below.
+All girls aged 12 to 13 are offered HPV (human papilloma virus).
+This protects against a virus which can cause cervical cancer.
+Read more about the HPV vaccine or watch the video.

 Teenagers, sixth formers and 'fresher' students going to university for the first time are also offered a vaccination to prevent meningitis disease and septicaemia.